Stay and Spend Tax Credit

 The Stay and Spend Tax Credit Scheme allows you to claim a certain amount of tax back on accommodation, food and non-alcoholic drink bought between 1 October 2020 and 30 April 2021.
 This spending is known as qualifying expenditure.

 - A transaction must be at least €25

 - You can submit receipts up to a total of €625, or €1,250 for a jointly-assessed married couple

-You do not need to be on a ‘staycation’ to avail of the scheme – see ‘who is entitled to claim the credit?’ below.
+You do not need to have been on a ‘staycation’ to avail of the scheme – see ‘who is entitled to claim?’ below.

-To check if a business is participating in the scheme, look out for the ‘Stay & Spend Tax Credit’ logo or you can check Revenue’s list of qualifying service providers.
+To check if a business took part in the scheme, see Revenue’s list of qualifying service providers.